 Because, let’s face it, there are a lot of really bad scones out there.
 You know the ones!
-The ones that are really dry and crumbly and way too dense!
+The ones that are really dry, crumbly and way too dense.

 The main problem with bad scones is not necessarily the recipe, it is with the technique.
-So let’s review the process of how to make scones the best way so that you can have bakery quality scones with your coffee at home!
+So let’s review the process of how to make scones the best way so that you can have bakery quality scones at home.

 What Are Scones?